NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] Additional backup inputs are described in :ref:`hvac_hp_backup`.
   .. [#] The sum of all ``FractionHeatLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] The sum of all ``FractionCoolLoadServed`` (across all HVAC systems) must be less than or equal to 1.
+  .. [#] If SEER provided, converted to SEER2 using ANSI/RESNET/ICC 301-2022 Addendum C, where SEER2 = SEER * 0.95 if ducted and SEER2 = SEER if ductless.
+  .. [#] In addition, EER2 must be <= SEER2; EER must be < SEER.
-  .. [#] If SEER2 provided, converted to SEER using ANSI/RESNET/ICC 301-2022 Addendum C, where SEER = SEER2 / 0.95 if ducted and SEER = SEER2 if ductless.
+  .. [#] If EER provided, converted to EER2 using ANSI/RESNET/ICC 301-2022 Addendum C, where EER2 = EER * 0.95 if ducted and EER2 = EER if ductless.
-  .. [#] If HSPF2 provided, converted to HSPF using ANSI/RESNET/ICC 301-2022 Addendum C, where HSPF = HSPF2 / 0.85 if ducted and HSPF = HSPF2 / 0.90 if ductless.
+  .. [#] If HSPF provided, converted to HSPF2 using ANSI/RESNET/ICC 301-2022 Addendum C, where HSPF2 = HSPF * 0.85 if ducted and HSPF2 = HSPF * 0.90 if ductless.
-  .. [#] If neither extension/HeatingCapacityRetention nor HeatingCapacity17F provided, heating capacity retention defaults to 0.0461 * HSPF + 0.1594 (at 5F).
-  .. [#] The extension/HeatingCapacityRetention input is a more flexible alternative to HeatingCapacity17F.
-         Either input approach can be used, but not both.
+  .. [#] FanMotorType choices are "PSC" (Permanent Split Capacitor) and "BPM" (Brushless Permanent Magnet).
   .. [#] If the fan power is not measured, a value of 0.58 W/cfm should be used according to `ANSI/RESNET/ICC 301-2019 Addendum B <https://www.resnet.us/wp-content/uploads/301-2019_Adndm_B-2020_final_rev11.5.22.pdf>`_.
+  .. [#] If HeatingAirflowCFM not provided, defaults to cfm/ton based on CoolingAirflowCFM if provided, else 360 cfm/ton.
+  .. [#] When the home's blower fan airflow is measured according to `ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems <https://codes.iccsafe.org/content/ICC3102020P1>`_, the *design* airflow rate should be provided for either the heating mode (HeatingAirflowCFM) or cooling mode (CoolingAirflowCFM).
+  .. [#] If CoolingAirflowCFM not provided, defaults to cfm/ton based on HeatingAirflowCFM if provided, else 360 cfm/ton.
+  .. [#] When the home's blower fan airflow is measured according to `ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems <https://codes.iccsafe.org/content/ICC3102020P1>`_, the *design* airflow rate should be provided for either the cooling mode (CoolingAirflowCFM) or heating mode (HeatingAirflowCFM).
   .. [#] AirflowDefectRatio is defined as (InstalledAirflow - DesignAirflow) / DesignAirflow; a value of zero means no airflow defect.
          A non-zero airflow defect can only be applied for systems attached to a distribution system.
          See `ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems <https://codes.iccsafe.org/content/ICC3102020P1>`_ for more information.